tdeslauriers/chiller/README.md

 1. Logs into site.
 1. Uses read access to micro-services to pull db table data.
+    1. It would be easier to call the tables one at a time, but I am doing giant nested json for two reasons:
+        1. Learning exercise for navigating json w/ Go.
+        1. Ultimately, I will move to asyncronus pub/sub, and thats how the data will be.
 1. Loads and encrypts data into back up database outside K8s cluster.
     * field level encryption.

 ## Day Two

 1. Build function to populate data back to active site in the event of cluster failure.

+## Day Three

+1. Implement pub/sub pattern vs blocking.